hbkworld/streaming-spec/axes.md

 ### Position in 3 dimensional Space

-The value is a struct of three double values x, y, and z
+The value is a struct of three double values x, y, and z.

+We'll get the following signal specific meta information:

 ~~~~ {.javascript}
 {